CityOfPhiladelphia/phila-ui/docs/content/en/styles/headings.md

 Typically only one `<h1>` per page.

-### h2, h3
+### h2, h3, h4, h5, h6

-Use it normally, as needed.
+Use it normally, as needed, maintaining hierarchy when possible.

-### h4, h5, h6

-These headings are hardly ever used and should be avoided when possible.

-<alert>Headings 1 - 3 have unique styles and sizes.
-However, headings 4 - 6 maintain the same style as heading 3.</alert>

 ## Overwriting heading styles